Nahelam/t5sp-nacht-srcm/README.md

 - Cool vision
 - Alcohol

-NOTE: WaW weapons cannot be upgraded because the map doesn't have them.
+NOTE: WaW weapons cannot be upgraded because the map doesn't have their upgraded variant.

 ## Installation